Fighting for the "Ultimate Pole" dance crown

-HONG KONG (Reuters) - Scanty costumes, glitter, grace and athleticism all went on display in Hong Kong this week as competitors vied for the “Ultimate Pole” Championship, hoping to reap renown as the world’s top pole dancer.
+HONG KONG, March 16 (Reuters) - Scanty costumes, glitter, grace and athleticism all went on display in Hong Kong this week as competitors vied for the “Ultimate Pole” Championship, hoping to reap renown as the world’s top pole dancer.

 Once known mainly to strip club aficionados, pole dancing has over the last few years evolved into a popular pastime and way of staying in shape, with devotees promoting it as a legitimate form of dance and acrobatics.